igor-sadchenko/server.py/README.md

-# server.py
+# WG Forge server

 ## Client-Server messages

 ### Common message format

 Client sends to server some "action" messages and retrieves "response" message.

-The **Action message** always begins from action code.
+The **action message** always begins from action code.
 On C++ language all possible action codes can be represents by enumeration:

 ```C++
 enum Action